rook/rook/PendingReleaseNotes.md

 ## Action Required

+- With Rook [EdgeFS](http://edgefs.io) operator CRDs graduated to v1 stable (WooHoo!), please follow [upgrade procedure](Documentation/edgefs-upgrade.md) on how to get CRDs and running setups converted.

-## Notable Features
+## Notable Rook Framework Features
-- Creation of storage pools through the custom resource definitions (CRDs) now allows users to optionally specify `deviceClass` property to enable distribution of the data only across the specified device class.
-See [Ceph Block Pool CRD](Documentation/ceph-pool-crd.md#ceph-block-pool-crd) for an example usage
 - Added K8s 1.15 to the test matrix and removed K8s 1.10 from the test matrix.
 - OwnerReferences are created with the fully qualified `apiVersion` such that the references will work properly on OpenShift.
-- Linear disk device can now be used for Ceph OSDs.
 - The integration tests can be triggered for specific storage providers rather than always running all tests.
 See the [dev guide](INSTALL.md#test-storage-provider) for more details.
 - Provisioning will fail if the user specifies a `metadataDevice` but that device is not used as a metadata device by Ceph.
-- Allow `metadataDevice` to be set per OSD device in the device specific `config` section.
 - [YugabyteDB](https://www.yugabyte.com/) is now supported by Rook with a new operator.
 You can deploy, configure and manage instances of this high-performance distributed SQL database.
 Create an instance of the new `ybcluster.yugabytedb.rook.io` custom resource to easily deploy a cluster of YugabyteDB Database.
 Checkout its [user guide](Documentation/yugabytedb.md) to get started with YugabyteDB.
+- Rook now supports Multi-Homed networking.
+This feature significantly improves performance and security by isolating a backend network as a separate network.
+Read more on Multi-Homed networking with Rook EdgeFS in this [presentation at KubeCon China 2019](https://www.youtube.com/watch?v=h38FCAuOehc&list=PLj6h78yzYM2Njj5PvNc4Mtcril2YyR95d&index=76&t=0s).
 - Git tags can be added for alpha, beta, or rc releases.
 For example: v1.1.0-alpha.0

+### Ceph

+- Creation of storage pools through the custom resource definitions (CRDs) now allows users to optionally specify `deviceClass` property to enable distribution of the data only across the specified device class.
+See [Ceph Block Pool CRD](Documentation/ceph-pool-crd.md#ceph-block-pool-crd) for an example usage
+- Linear disk device can now be used for Ceph OSDs.
+- Allow `metadataDevice` to be set per OSD device in the device specific `config` section.
 - Added `deviceClass` to the per OSD device specific `config` section for setting custom crush device class per OSD.
 - Use `--db-devices` with Ceph 14.2.1 and newer clusters to explicitly set `metadataDevice` per OSD.

-### Ceph

 - The minimum version supported by Rook is now Ceph Mimic v13.2.4.
 - The Ceph CSI driver is enabled by default and preferred over the flex driver
    - The flex driver can be disabled in operator.yaml by setting ROOK_ENABLE_FLEX_DRIVER=false